Klinefelter Syndrome (KS)

 How many people are affected by or at risk for Klinefelter syndrome (KS)?

-Researchers estimate that 1 male in about 500 newborn males has an extra X chromosome, making KS among the most common chromosomal disorders seen in all newborns.1 The likelihood of a third or fourth X is much rarer: 2
+Researchers estimate that 1 in about 500 newborn males has an extra X chromosome, making KS among the most common chromosomal disorders found in all newborns.1 A third or fourth X chromosome in a male is much rarer.2

 Prevalence of Klinefelter syndrome variants

 Scientists are not sure what factors increase the risk of KS.
-The error that produces the extra chromosome occurs at random, meaning the error is not hereditary (pronounced huh-RED-i-ter-ee) or passed down from parent to child.
+The error that produces the extra chromosome occurs at random, meaning the error is not hereditary, or passed down from parent to child.
 Research suggests that older mothers might be slightly more likely to have a son with KS.
-However, the extra X chromosome in KS comes from the father about one-half of the time.3
+However, the extra X chromosome in KS comes from the father about half the time.3

 Citations